eigenbooks/bayes-missing-manual/book/appendix-theory.md

 It’s not always easy to identify what someone is talking about without context because percentages can be used for both statistics and probability.
 In practical cases you need to use both statistics and probability to solve problems so being as explicit as possible with your language is important.
 In this manual probabilities are represented as a decimal and never a percentage.

 To further complicate the nomenclature that is being discussed is my goal of *thinking in probabilities*.
 This is my way of saying that I think we should use statistical inference when thinking about everyday problems.
 The goals of statistical inference can include statistical significance, parameter estimation, prediction of data values, and model comparison.
-This book focuses solely on model comparison because there are many practical applications.
+This manual focuses solely on model comparison because there are many practical applications.
 I often cast competing models as a hypothesis, but there is no relation to the null hypothesis testing which is commonly used in controlled experiments.

 What we call things matters because it influences how we teach and describe concepts.
-In this book statistics are descriptive, probabilities are beliefs, and hypotheses are models of how something works.
+In this manual statistics are descriptive, probabilities are beliefs, and hypotheses are models of how something works.
 We use Bayes theorem for inference with the goal of identifying the most likely hypothesis given the data that we have observed.

 (bayes-derivation)=
 ## Derivation of Bayes Theorem